Paul Reichmann: Rising success

 Forbes magazine ranked them the fourth richest family in the world in 1991, worth $12.8bn.

-Despite his success, Paul Reichmann lived relatively modestly, described as living in a comfortable home in Toronto, and driving an old Cadillac.
-He remained very private and unwilling to talk to the press.
-He retained his strong religious views, and used much of his fortune to support his religion.
-In Toronto he built a number of schools and synagogues which became the centre of a thriving Orthodox community.
-Shunning most luxuries, his one personal indulgence was collecting rare and valuable Jewish texts.
+Paul Reichmann lived relatively modestly, residing in a comfortable home in Toronto, and driving an old Cadillac.
+He remained private and unwilling to talk to the press.
+He retained his religious views, and used much of his fortune to support them.
+In Toronto he built a number of schools and synagogues which became the center for the Orthodox community.
+He was also a collector of rare Jewish texts.
 Pursuant to Jewish law, all of Olympia and York's construction projects halted on the Jewish Sabbath and all holy days.

 Troubles

 The company ran into severe trouble in the early 1990s.
 It was due in part to a general decline in the world economy, but the company was truly brought low by the Canary Wharf project.
 It was the world's largest property development, but remained half empty.
 Reichmann had taken the project as a major gamble.
 He had been impressed by Margaret Thatcher's reforms and obtained a personal promise from her that she would help the project, most importantly by extending the London Underground to reach it.

 In Canada, Reichmann's once sterling reputation also began to suffer.
 In 1985 the company had bought Gulf Canada Resources in a deal that included some $300 million in tax breaks.
 Many Canadians were infuriated that a massive corporation had been given such a lucrative deal.
 Toronto Life magazine also published a highly critical article on the Reichmanns.
 The family took offence at allegations that Samuel Reichmann had aided the Nazis with illegal smuggling operations during the Second World War.
 The family sued the magazine for an unprecedented $102 million.
 They were successful, and Toronto Life published a full retraction.

 In 1992, as Olympia and York collapsed under some $20 billion in debt, Reichmann lost most of his family fortune.